Raven Cliff falls waterfall at Caesars Head State Park in Upstate South Carolina

 A great day trip from either Greenville or Ashevile

 Caesars Head is a wonderful daytrip from either city as there are a wide range of hikes available.
-Whether you are an avid hiker, or simply seeking a quiet nature trail, there are so many options.
+Whether you are an avid hiker, or simply seeking a quiet nature trail, you will find something here to suit your interest.
 The drive to get to the park is as picturesque as the hiking itself, with US 276 loaded with incredible foliage every November.
+So even if you are not up for hiking, the scenic drive plus the overlook makes it worthy of a daytrip in my opinion.

 • Hours: Trails close 1 hour before dark, year-round.
 Park hours are 9am-6pm (9pm during daylight savings time).